 Let’s take a second to break down the science behind diacetyl formation, and how it can happen during hop creep.
 The first thing to know is that wort contains many different types of sugars.
 Some are fermentable by yeast and some are non-fermentable.
 Importantly, some of the non-fermentable sugars can be converted into fermentable sugar by certain amylase enzymes that are present in hops.
 So, when you add a big dry hop charge after primary fermentation, the hop amylases go to work on the non-fermentable sugars resulting in more fermentable sugars and a secondary fermentation.
 During this secondary fermentation, ordinary yeast will make α-acetolactate, which is the immediate precursor to diacetyl.
 If the yeast is healthy and given enough time, it will consume the α-acetolactate.
 But if the α-acetolactate remains at the time of packaging, it will turn your beer into a ticking diacetyl timebomb.

-To find out how yeast can help with diacetyl, check out Yeast can prevent a diacetyl formation.
+To find out how yeast can help with diacetyl, check out how yeast can prevent diacetyl formation.